Chrysler New Yorker: LH design background

-The fourteenth, and final, generation New Yorker's design can be traced to 1986, when designer Kevin Verduyn completed the initial exterior design of a new aerodynamic concept sedan called Navajo.
+The fourteenth and final generation New Yorker's design can be traced to 1986, when designer Kevin Verduyn completed the initial exterior design of a new aerodynamic concept sedan called "Navajo".
 The design never passed the clay model stage.

 It was also at this time that the Chrysler Corporation purchased bankrupt Italian sports car manufacturer Lamborghini.
 The Navajo's exterior design was reworked and became the Lamborghini Portofino, released as a concept at the 1987 Frankfurt Auto Show.
 The Portofino was heralded as a design triumph, setting in motion Chrysler's decision to produce a production sedan with the Portofino's revolutionary exterior design, called "cab-forward".
 The cab forward design was characterized by the long, low slung windshield, and relatively short overhangs.
 The wheels were effectively pushed to the corners of the car, creating a much larger passenger cabin than the contemporaries of the time.

 Design of the chassis began in the late 1980s, after Chrysler had bought another automaker: American Motors Corporation (AMC) in 1987.
-During this time, Chrysler began designing the replacement for the Dodge Dynasty and Chrysler Fifth Avenue as well as a potential Plymouth.
-The initial design of Dodge's LH bore resemblance to the Dynasty, and this design was scrapped entirely after François Castaing, formerly AMC's Vice President of product engineering and development, became Chrysler's Vice President of vehicle engineering in 1988.
-The new design, under Castaing's leadership, began with the Eagle Premier, also sold later as the Dodge Monaco.
+During this time, Chrysler began designing the replacement for the Dodge Dynasty and Chrysler Fifth Avenue, as well as a potential Plymouth.
+The initial design of Dodge's LH bore resemblance to the Dynasty, and this design was scrapped entirely after François Castaing, former vice president of product engineering and development at AMC, became Chrysler's vice president of vehicle engineering in 1988.
+Under Castaing's leadership, the new design began with the Eagle Premier, also sold later as the Dodge Monaco.
 The Premier's longitudinal engine mounting layout was inherited, as was the front suspension geometry, and parts of the braking system.
 The chassis itself became a flexible architecture capable of supporting front or rear-wheel drive (designated "LH" and "LX" respectively).
 The chassis design was continually refined throughout the following years, as it underpinned more Chrysler prototypes: the 1989 Chrysler Millennium and 1990 Eagle Optima.